unpwnabl/Game-Engine/wiki.md

 #### Vector3D <a name="vect3d"></a>

-`Vector3D` is a class that defines tridimensional vectors, and their core functionalities.
+`Vector3D` is a class that defines three-dimensional vectors, and their core functionalities.
 It uses doubles to represent accurately points on the canvas.
 - `Vector3D::Vector3D()`: creates a `Vector3D(0.0, 0.0, 0.0)`
 - `Vector3D::Vector3D(double x, double y, double z)`: instantiates a new `Vector3D` object with `(x,y,z)`.
 	- **Returns**: `Vector3D(x, y, z)`